-You can't have failed to notice that Travis Barker adorns the latest Rhythm cover.
+This month we welcome Travis Barker back to the cover of Rhythm.
 And with good reason.
 The punk upstart-turned-hip-hop pioneer has classic beats coming out of his ears, and here's the proof...

 The song that introduced the world to Travis Barker.
 Within 30 seconds you've heard Travis' inventive snare work and raw power, before his uncanny ability to pull awesome fills out of the bag and sheer intensity come to the fore in the chorus.
 Not a bad way to start his career with Blink-182, really.